liturner/Taktische-Zeichen-Java/README.md

 ## Bemerkungen:

 - Ich bin unsicher ob die verwendung con UTF-8 Pfäde in Java stabil ist.
 Falls Problemen auftreten, einfach eine Issue erstellen!

+## Building & Deploying

+### The Website

+The Maven Site is a fully fledged multi-module site, deployed to GitHub Pages.
+To be certain that the build fully works run the following commands in order (there are some nuances due to the tests module).

+1. mvn clean
+2. mvn verify
+3. mvn site
+4. mvn site:stage
+5. mvn site-deploy